Paideieitor/White2Updates/README.md

   - If the patch requires any other modification like changing a narc or text editing it will be covered in the notes of the patch

 ## Compatibility
-For now all patches are compatible with each other
+For now all patches are independent and compatible with each other

 ## Compiling the code
 If you want to change some numbers or just mess around with the code, follow this steps: